-The Company has entered into an administration agreement with BlackRock Financial Management, Inc. (the "Administrator"), a subsidiary of BlackRock, under which the Administrator provides certain administrative services to us.
-For providing these services, facilities and personnel, we reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including rent and our allocable portion of the cost of certain of our officers and their respective staffs.
-For the years ended December 31, 2016, 2015 and 2014, we incurred \$1,333,440 \$1,614,561 and \$1,955,460, respectively, for administrative services expenses payable to the Administrator under the administration agreement.
+The Company also has entered into an administration agreement with BlackRock Financial Management, Inc. (the "Administrator") under which the Administrator provides certain administrative services to the Company.
+For providing these services, facilities and personnel, the Company reimburses the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including rent and the Company's allocable portion of the cost of certain of the Company's officers and its respective staffs.
+For the years ended December 31, 2017, 2016 and 2015, the Company incurred \$1,039,221, \$1,304,172 and \$1,614,561, respectively, for administrative services expenses payable to the Administrator under the administration agreement.